-procedures for the authorization and registration of foreign capital investments in Colombia.

-480. At the time, Decree 444, which was promulgated in 1967, regulated international exchange and foreign trade.
-Its Article 1 stated that its purpose was to "promote foreign capital investments, in harmony with the general interests of the national economy."
-1023 Chapter VIII thereof described the legal framework applicable to foreign capital investment in Colombia, and provided that all foreign capital investors in Colombia had to obtain previous authorization from the government.
-1024 This obligation was set forth in Article 107 of Decree 444, which provided:
+- 396. It seems probable that Claimant invested in Granahorrar using foreign capital, derived from activities held between the years 1983 and 1986, while Claimant was living in the United States.
+In that case, Claimant would have been subject to the procedures for the authorization and registration of foreign capital investments in force in Colombia.
+Claimant, however, has adduced no evidence concerning the means, manner and precise timing of the acquisition of her shares in Granahorrar. - 397.
+At the time that Claimant invested in Granahorrar, Decree 444, which was promulgated in 1967, regulated international exchange and foreign trade in Colombia.
+Article 1 thereof stated that its purpose was to "promote foreign capital investments, in harmony with the general interests of the national economy."
+789 Chapter VIII thereof described the legal framework applicable to foreign capital investment in Colombia, and provided that all foreign capital investors in Colombia had to obtain previous authorization from the government.
+790 This obligation was set forth in Article 107 of Decree 444, which provided:

 Foreign capital investments that are planned to be made in the country shall require the approval of the Departamento Administrativo de Planeación.
 Any replacement of an original investment must also be submitted to the approval of said Department.
-The Departamento Administrativo de Planeación shall examine any projected investment, or substitution, as the case may be, within the deadlines set by the Consejo Nacional de Política Económica, in accordance with criteria stated in this Decree and criteria established by the aforementioned Council in resolutions of a general nature.
-Any application that is not resolved within the deadline set by Council regulations shall be deemed approved.
-(Emphasis added)
+The Departamento Administrativo de Planeación shall examine any projected investment, or substitution, as the case may be, within the deadlines set by the Consejo Nacional de Política Económica, in accordance with criteria stated in this Decree and